 In some instances, it may also be helpful to provide feedback to the individuals who are causing you encounter stress, though of course this can be very stressful in itself and it may not work.

 A Leadership Perspective

 From a leadership perspective, there are things you can do to help prevent and overcome encounter stress within your team.
 As with other forms of stress, effective coaching and conversations can play a huge role in helping your individuals develop as people.
 These coaching conversations can also help you build effective relationships with your team members so that they are open and honest with you.

 If through your coaching and development conversations you identify specific causes of stress for your team members, you can work with them to overcome those specific issues.

 You may also find encounter stress and conflict between members of your own team.
 This can be particularly difficult to overcome, but it’s hugely important to do so.
 In these situations, helping to bring people together, finding common ground, opening up shared experiences and celebrating shared success are all helpful.
 Team-building activities are very helpful in these situations.

 As a side note, though not recommended for the workplace, you can read more about how a charitable venture called “Better Angels” in the US goes about bringing together individuals who are politically polarized here.

-While this model of stress is basic, it is helpful to individuals and its core premise of understanding the root causes of stress and taking actions specifically aligned to them is good.
+While Albrecht’s Four Types of Stress is a basic model, it is helpful to individuals.
+Its core premise of understanding the root causes of stress and taking actions specifically aligned to them is good.

-Unfortunately, the model itself only really considers responses the individual can take themselves in relation to stress, when in many cases leaders must also be accountable and take corrective action.
-To help overcome this we have added some limited guidance on how leaders can help prevent these stresses, as well as how they can help the individuals in their teams who may be experiencing them.
+Unfortunately, the model itself only really considers responses the individual can take themselves in relation to stress.
+In many cases leaders must also be accountable and take corrective action.
+To help overcome this we have added some limited guidance on how leaders can help prevent these stresses.
+We’ve also explored how leaders can help the individuals in their teams who may be experiencing them.